HaroldMills/Vesper/docs/installation.rst

 each version of Vesper that you use in its own conda environment.
-Such an environment will include a Vesper package and several tens of other packages on which Vesper depends, including, for example, packages for TensorFlow, NumPy, and Python itself.
+Such an environment will include a Vesper package and several tens of other packages on which Vesper depends, including, for example, packages for Django, NumPy, and Python itself.
 Installing each version of Vesper in its own environment keeps the packages for those different versions from interfering with each other, and with other packages that you might want to install in other,